Are you sometimes stuck with your main character or are you just unsure what some of the supporting characters are even doing in your story?

 To give you an example, it can be used like this;

-This exercise can be used both when you are writing your novel or book or when you have an idea for a character but don’t know what it’s for yet – there are plenty of possibilities so have fun with it!
+This exercise can be used when you are working on your novel or book.
+It’s also useful when you have an idea for a character but don’t know what it’s for yet.
+There are plenty of possibilities so have fun with it!

-Remember that a character can have more than one goal and that there can be a big variety of obstacles in their way.
+Remember that a character can have more than one goal!
+There can also be a variety of obstacles in their way.